renanmoretto/keyv/README.md

 # insert a key-value pair
 collection.set('key1', 'value1')

-# by default the .set method is unique safe, i.e. it raises an error
+# by default the .set method will replace existing values
-# if the key already exists. if you don't want that behavior you can
+# if you want to prevent overwriting existing keys, you can
-# use replace_if_exists=True.
+# use replace_if_exists=False
-collection.set('key1', 'value1', replace_if_exists=True)
+collection.set('key1', 'value1', replace_if_exists=False)

 # retrieve a value by key
 collection.get('key1')